bethinkpl/bit-docs/laravel.md

 **Prerequisite knowledge:** rest, http,
 * I can read headers from request and set headers on a response
 * I can create REST API in my app
-* I can use Lavarel transformers to make the output consistent
+* I can use Laravel transformers to make the output consistent

 ### Master aka _My TODO app on production_
 **Prerequisite knowledge:** cache, webservers, tests, queues, deployment